CodeYourFuture/syllabus/docs/react/react-router/lesson.md

 ## Further Reading

-A lot of examples are available on the [official React-Router website](https://reactrouter.com/docs/en/v6/getting-started/overview).
+A lot of examples are available on the [official React Router website](https://reactrouter.com/docs/en/v6/getting-started/overview).